How to Negotiate Your Cable TV Bill

-If you don’t want to sacrifice your favorite shows, consider dropping to a low-tier cable package and supplementing those channels with a streaming service or other lower-cost alternative.
-Many providers offer basic cable packages that are fairly affordable if you bundle with internet service.
-You could sign up for one of these to cover your local channels, and then subscribe to a service like Sling TV, DIRECTV NOW, Hulu, or Netflix to get the rest of the programming you want.
+Many cable providers offer internet-only packages that are fairly affordable.
+You could sign up for one to cover your internet service and then subscribe to a TV streaming service like Sling TV, AT&T TV NOW, Hulu, or Netflix to get the programming you want.

-Most of these streaming services cost far less than cable, so even being subscribed to one of them as well as your current TV provider’s smallest package can often cost less than a larger cable package.
+Most of these streaming services cost far less than cable TV, so subscribing to one of them as well as one of your current cable provider’s internet-only packages will less than a premium cable package.

 But if you happen to have services at competing providers, this can also be a great opportunity to negotiate—many sales reps will offer discounted packages in an effort to get you to go all-in with their company.